Airport Information

 Left Luggage Facilities

-• Located on Level 3 around the corner from the frozen seafood shop, in front of the entrance to the departure hall;
+• Located on Level 3 around the corner from the frozen seafood shop, in front of the entrance to the departure hall (currently the seafood shop provides services when the left-luggage is closed);

 • Open from 7:30am – 8:30pm;